turingschool/front-end-curriculum/lessons/module-1/selenium-testing.md

     .forBrowser('safari')
     .build();

-// This is a test function that will run the test code across each driver we pass it. searchTest(driver_fx);
+searchTest(driver_fx);
 searchTest(driver_chr);
 searchTest(driver_saf);

-// This is just a sample test to see Selenium in action.
-It begins by grabbing a url (DOM to test), finding an element on the page by it's name attribute/value, which in this case is Google's
-// input field for user search, entering the text "webdriver" with the sendKeys method, and then clicking on the element with the name attribute of "btnG", which is the main button for "Google Search". function searchTest(driver) {
+function searchTest(driver) {
   driver.get('http://www.google.com');
   driver.findElement(By.name('q')).sendKeys('webdriver');
   driver.findElement(By.name('btnG')).click();

-// The second part of this function, leverages the sleep method to stall the driver for 2 seconds (2000 miliseconds), which gives google enough time to load the search results.
-At that point, we call getTitle(),
-// which grabs the title element on the page and runs a conditional on the text of the title to determine the test's pass or fail result. driver.sleep(2000).then(function() {
+  driver.sleep(2000).then(function() {
     driver.getTitle().then(function(title) {
       if(title === 'webdriver - Google Search') {